 The soaring, partly convict-hewn Argyle Cut tunnel links The Rocks with Millers Point and will lead you to magnificent Barangaroo Reserve.
 What was previously a heavily degraded industrial site is now a verdant six-hectare harbour-side public park packed with amenities.
 The Reserve is named after Indigenous Cammeraygal woman Barangaroo — who was reputed to be a strong and fierce leader of her people in the late 1700s.
 Barangaroo was married to another prominent Aboriginal figure — Bennelong — and both played pivotal roles engaging with the British establishment.
 Visitors to Barangaroo can take part in an Indigenous-led Aboriginal cultural tour, and utilise the Barangaroo Ngangamay app to access five short films about Barangaroo’s life and legacy.

 8. See a show

-Another of Sydney’s oldest pubs, The Australian Heritage Hotel stocks only Australian craft beers.
-You can work your way through all of them by taking up their Aussie Beer Passport challenge.
-The food menu also has a patriotic flavour.
-Alongside typical pub grub like beer battered barramundi and chips, and chicken parmigiana, you can try the ‘Coat of Arms’ pizza — a medley of emu, kangaroo, and lemon myrtle mayonnaise!
+Over on Cumberland Street (just up from The Big Dig), The Australian Heritage Hotel dates back to 1914 and stocks only Australian craft beers.
+The food menu also has a patriotic flavour; alongside typical pub grub like beer battered flathead and chicken parmigiana, you can order the ‘Coat of Arms’ pizza — emu, kangaroo, and lemon myrtle mayonnaise!